-Satisfactory Academic Progress (SAP) is the standard by which the Cummings Graduate Institute measures student progress toward completion of a degree program.
+Satisfactory Academic Progress (SAP) is the standard by which Cummings Graduate Institute measures student progress toward completing the degree program.
 The three components of SAP are Cumulative Grade Point Average (CGPA), Course Completion Rate (Pace), and Maximum Timeframe.
-If, at any time, a student is not meeting the minimum requirements for SAP, the student receives an email notification at the address on file.
-However, it is ultimately the student's responsibility to know these requirements, and failure to receive notification does not nullify the SAP status.
+If at any time a student is not meeting the minimum requirements for SAP, CGI sends them an email notification.
+Students are responsible for understanding SAP requirements and failure to receive notification does not nullify the SAP status.